 Manhasset is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Manhasset’s overall crime rate is lower than average for the country.

-One of the nice things about Manhasset is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Manhasset is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Manhasset is an extremely ethnically-diverse town.
 The people who call Manhasset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhasset residents report their race to be White, followed by Asian.
-Important ancestries of people in Manhasset include Italian, Irish, German, Greek, and English.
+Manhasset also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.10% of the town’s residents.
+Important ancestries of people in Manhasset include Italian, Irish, German, English, and Greek.

 The most common language spoken in Manhasset is English.
 Other important languages spoken here include Chinese and Spanish.